 Audit Committee.
 Upon completion of this offering, we expect that our Audit Committee will consist of Mses.
 McClure, Messr.
 Cheetham and .
 The Audit Committee will have responsibility for (1) appointing, determining the compensation of and overseeing the work of our independent registered public accounting firm's qualifications and independence, (3) establishing procedures for the receipt and treatment of complaints and employee concerns regarding our financial statements and auditing process, and (4) assisting our Board of Directors in overseeing and maintaining (a) the quality and integrity of our financial statements and (b) our compliance with legal and regulatory requirements.
-The members of the Audit Committee will meet the independence standards for service on an audit committee of a board of directors pursuant to applicable rules of the SEC and Nasdaq corporate governance rules, including the permitted transition period for newly-reporting issuers.
+The members of the Audit Committee will meet the independence rules, including the permitted transition period for newly-reporting issuers.